juneha1120/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* business owners and startup founders
+* is business owner/startup founder
-* seeking to manage and track relationships
+* needs to manage and track contacts of clients and investors
-* with clients and investors, streamline follow-ups, and efficiently organise events.
+* needs to manage and track events with clients and investors
+* prefer desktop apps over other types
+* can type fast
+* prefers typing to mouse interactions
+* is reasonably comfortable using CLI apps

 **Value proposition**: A fast, local-first tool for business owners to track contacts and events.
 It centralises key business information, streamlining workflows, improving decision-making, and enhancing productivity with intuitive features for logging interactions, scheduling events, and accessing notes—whether in the office or on the move.